 So you want to go cruising but you’re confused by itineraries, stateroom categories, the differences in ships and in cruise lines?
 I know it can be daunting.
 When I first started in this industry more than two decades ago, I scratched my head for a few years before I began to understand what distinguishes one cruise line from the other and one destination from the other.

 Our aim is to fast-track you to a point of understanding the vessel, the itinerary and even the stateroom that best fits your needs.
 With more than 500 ships sailing the oceans and rivers, that’s a tall order but one that we’re up for.

 Ready?
 Let’s go.

+Not all cruise ships are created equal – they come in all shapes and sizes.
 In the cruise industry, we’ve come up with a way to categorize ships.
 There is certainly a blurring between the categories, but it may help you to think of cruises in the following categories:

 If you feel comfortable budgeting $300 to $1,000 per day per person, look to the luxury cruise players such as Crystal Cruises, Cunard Line (grill class), Hapag Lloyd, Paul Gauguin, Regent Seven Seas Cruises, Silversea Cruises, SeaDream Yacht Club and Seabourn.

 Actually, though these cruise lines command higher fares than the rest of the cruise lines on this page, luxury cruises can be a great value.

 Also, because most luxury cruise ships are small ships, you may also want to read Five Reasons Why I Prefer Cruising On Smaller Ships

 Looking To Save A Bit But Still Go In Style?